Nehadabas/repo/README.md

 19.  touch header.html
 20.  git add .
 21.  code .  // it is used to open the visual code studio
+22.  git checkout master  // in order to merge the branch to master
+23.  git merge features/header   // it is used to merge to the master
-22.  touch .gitignore  // it is used to ignore the files, whatever we mentioned in it
+24.  touch .gitignore  // it is used to ignore the files, whatever we mentioned in it
-23.
-24.
+25.
+26.